-While a single instance of Dynamics 365 for Customer Engagement apps can scale up and out to support the growth of a customer’s business, with very high data volumes or levels of complexity, there are additional considerations.
+While a single instance of can scale up and out to support the growth of a customer’s business, with very high data volumes or levels of complexity, there are additional considerations.
 For example, in environments with extreme volumes and/or extensive use of Service Scheduling, scaling up SQL Server can require complicated and expensive infrastructure that is prohibitively expensive or extremely difficult to manage.

 There are many scenarios in which there is a natural functional split in capability requirements.
 In such cases, delegating workloads by creating scale-out scenarios that are based on these functional splits can provide for higher volumes by using commodity infrastructure.